-A U.S. jeweller is transforming the way the Apple Watch Ultra looks
+U.S. jeweller is transforming the way the Apple Watch Ultra looks

 But the transformation comes with a steep price tag of $1,499 USD (roughly $2,052 CAD).
 It’s unclear if the transformation will void the device’s warranty or impact its use for active sports.

-Take a look at the video for yourself:
+Take a look at the video for yourself below:

 Image credit: De Billas Lux/ screenshot

-Source: De Billas Lux/ YouTube via Digital Trends
+Source: De Billas Lux/YouTube Via: Digital Trends